dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 3. Run the application in debug mode and watch for a leak related warnings.

-TODO(polina-c): add example of the warning.
+TODO(polina-c): add example of the warning https://github.com/dart-lang/leak_tracker/issues/172

 ## Limitations